Optimal control theory and advanced optimality conditions for a diffuse interface model of tumor growth: Introduction

 \textbf{Introduction of the model.} In this paper, we consider the following model: Let $\Omega\subset \R^d$ with $d=2,3,$ be a bounded domain.
 For a fixed final time $T>0$, we write $\OmegaT:=\Omega\times(0,T)$.
 By $\n $ we denote the outer unit normal on $\del\Omega$ and $\deln g \coloneqq \grad g\cdot \n $ denotes the outward normal derivative of the function $g$ on $\Gamma$.
 Our state system is given by

 where the viscous stress tensor is defined by

 and the symmetric velocity gradient is given by

-In \eqref{EQ:CHB}, $\v$ denotes the volume-averaged velocity of the mixture, $p$ denotes the pressure and $\sigma\in [0,1]$ denotes the concentration of an unknown species acting as a nutrient.
-The function $\varphi$ denotes the difference of the local relative concentrations of tumor tissue and healthy tissue where $\{x\in\Omega:\varphi(x) = 1\}$ represents the region of pure tumor tissue, $\{x\in\Omega:\varphi(x) = -1\}$ stands for the surrounding pure healthy tissue and $\{x\in\Omega: -1< \varphi(x) <1\}$ represents the transition between these pure phases.
+In \eqref{EQ:CHB}, we denote by $\varphi$ the difference of volume fractions of tumor tissue and healthy tissue where $\{x\in\Omega:\varphi(x) = 1\}$ represents the region of unmixed tumor tissue, $\{x\in\Omega:\varphi(x) = -1\}$ stands for the surrounding healthy tissue.
+The volume-averaged velocity of the mixture and the pressure are denoted by $\v$ and $p$, respectively.
+The tumor consumes an unknown species $\sigma\in [0,1]$ acting as a nutrient like e.g. oxygen or glucose.
 Furthermore, $\mu$ denotes the chemical potential associated with $\varphi$.
-The positive constant $m$ represents the mobility for the phase variable $\varphi$.
-The thickness of the diffuse interface is modelled by a small parameter $\epsilon>0$ and the constant $\nu>0$ is related to the fluid permeability.
-Moreover, the constants $\eta$ and $\lambda$ are non-negative and represent the shear and the bulk viscosity, respectively.
-The proliferation rate $P$, the apoptosis rate $A$ and the chemotaxis parameter $\chi$ are non-negative constants.
-By $\sigma_B$, we denote the nutrient concentration in a pre-existing vasculature and $b$ is a positive constant.
+The mobility is represented by a positive constant $m$, the diffuse interface thickness is proportional to a small parameter $\epsilon>0$ and the constant $\nu>0$ is related to the fluid porosity.
+The shear and bulk viscosities are given by a positive constant $\eta$ and a non-negative constant $\lambda$, respectively.
+The non-negative constants $P$, $A$ and $\chi$ represent the proliferation rate, the apoptosis rate and the chemotaxis parameter, respectively.
+By $\sigma_B$, we denote the nutrient concentration in a preexisting vasculature and $b$ is a positive constant.
 Hence, the term $b(\sigma_B-\sigma)$ models the nutrient supply from the blood vessels if $\sigma_B>\sigma$ and the nutrient transport away from the domain for $\sigma_B<\sigma$.
 The term $-u\h(\varphi)$ in \eqref{EQ:CHB3} models the elimination of tumor cells by cytotoxic drugs and the function $u$ will act as our control.
 Since it does not play any role in the analysis, we set $\epsilon = 1$. \\[1ex] We investigate the following distributed optimal control problem:

 subject to the control constraint